RitchieLab/Gene-level-statistical-colocalization/README.md

   * --*gwas_p_threshold* The threshold for GWAS p-value for SNP variants corresponding to the chosen gene(s) (default = 1E-03)
   * --*eqtl_p_threshold* The threshold for eQTL p-value for SNP variants mapping to the chosen eGene(s) (default = 1E-02)
   * --*gwas_response_type* The response variable type for GWAS (quant or cc)
-  * --*eqtl_file* File for eQTL summary statistics (from GTEx) for chosen tissue, split by chromosome, with path
   * --*coloc_p1* Prior probability a SNP is associated with GWAS trait (default = 1E-04)
   * --*coloc_p2* Prior probability a SNP is associated with gene expression (default = 0.001)
   * --*coloc_p12* Prior probability a SNP is associated with GWAS trait and gene expression (default = 1E-06)
-  * --*gwas_file* File for tab separated GWAS summary statistics data (with header) for chosen trait with column names SNP, BP, CHR, A1, A2, BETA, SE, P, FREQ, with path
+  * --*gwas_file* File for tab separated *harmomized* GWAS summary statistics data (with header) for chosen trait
   * --*genes_file* File (with path) for tab separated list of chosen genes with column names =  ENSG_gene, gene_start_position, gene_stop_position, chromosome
-  * --*lead_snps_file* External Input file of GWAS lead varID, i.e. chr:bp
+  * --*snps_file* External Input file of GWAS varID to be used for analyses, i.e. chr:bp
   * --*cojo_maf* MAF threshold used in GCTA-COJO(default=0.01)
   * --*cojo_p* P-value threshold for gcta-cojo (default = 1E-03)
   * --*reference_folder* Path of the folder with plink files for LD calculation in gcta (should have chromosome number in the filename in .chromosome.bim/bed/fam format)
+  * --*eqtl_folder* Path of the GTEX v8 datasets split by chromosome
   * --*output_folder* Path of the output folder
   * --*core* Number of cores to run parallel tasks (default = 10)
   * --*ld_folder* Path of the folder with plink files for LD calculation in gcta (should have chromosome number in the filename in .chromosome.bim/bed/fam format)
-  * --*eqtl_sample_size* Filename (with path) of sample sizes for eQTL datasets across different tissues; has two columns corresponding to tissue name and sample size
+  * --*eqtl_sample_size_file* Filename (with path) of sample sizes for eQTL datasets across different tissues; has two columns corresponding to tissue name and sample size
-  * --*liftover_filename* Filename (with path) to UCSC chainfiles for liftover from GRCh 38 in GTEx v8 to GRCh 37

 6. Run ```remove_non_colocalized_genes.R```
 ```